jdan/chessnet/README.md

 # in another terminal: telnet localhost 1234
 ```

+Alternatively, you can run `npm start` which will run on the default port (23) and use [forever](https://www.npmjs.com/package/forever) because my code crashes a lot.

 As-is this service streams the current "tv" game using the [Lichess API](https://lichess.org/api#operation/tvFeed), but you are welcome to fork and modify it to stream whichever games you'd like!